 - Cleanse blood withdrawal site only with a non-alcoholic prep pad.

-- With hospital/clinic procedures, collect a full tube(s) of blood specimen from the subject in each provided blood tube or other gray top 10 mL Vacutainer®.
+- With hospital/clinic procedures, collect a full tube(s) of blood specimen from the subject in each provided blood tube or another gray top 10 mL Vacutainer®.
 In a 2 tube kit, both tubes should be collected at the same time.

 - Immediately after blood collection, slowly mix the anticoagulant powder and blood by inverting the blood tube(s) several times.

-- Transfer blood tube(s) directly to officer and ensure that your name and title are on the seal(s) and submission form.
+- Transfer blood tube(s) directly to the officer and ensure that your name and title are on the seal(s) and submission form.

 Instructions for the Officer Before After the Blood Sample is Collected